timreichen/Bundler/README.md

 Bundler bundles deno syntax files (url imports, .ts extensions) for the web.

-### But there is ```deno bundle```
+### But there is ```deno bundle```…
 Deno offers ```deno bundle``` to transpile a file to a standalone module.
-This may  work in the web for small modules, but is not not ideal for large projects where code needs to be dynamically imported.
+This might work in some occations but is limited.
+Bundler works in a similar way to ```deno bundle``` but splits dynamic imports to separate files and injects the proper paths.

-## Main features
+## Features
 - transpiles deno ```typescript``` to ```javascript``` for the web
+- bundles file content and imports into one file
+- splits dynamic imports to separate files
-- supports css imports by default
+- supports css imports into typescript by default

 ## CLI